 These factors present uncertainty over future cash flows, may cause changes to the assets or liabilities and may have an impact on future operations.
-An estimate of the financial effect is not practical at this time.
+This impact has been partially mitigated by the receipt of federal funding during the year.
+Estimate of the financial effect is not practical at this time.